CelestialSirens/StickyPolicyMiddlewareFYP/README.md

                           People connect and tables merge thats FINE but it breaks because I cant code and dont KNOW HOW THE .
 Its just broken.

+Need to add more comments that i can use in demo